MENU

 Walter Block, a famous libertarian, wrote recently in support of the right of free association trumping academic freedom.
 But rights must always trump goals.
 Goals cannot exist in isolation of rights.

 If academic freedom means the “desire” of academics to express themselves freely, fearlessly, and without risk to their careers, it is no more a desirable goal than the right of every citizen to do so.
 Academics should have no more freedom than any adult human being.
 Rights accrue to human beings qua mental capacity for free will.
 If comedians are given an artistic license to make fun of Jews or Muslims or transgender people, then it must be that such a license should be available to one and all.
-Special shield laws for journalists are nonsensical.
-If everyone is to be equal before the law, either everyone has shield laws or no one does.
-Or the laws protect anyone with a journalistic purpose—thereby protecting certain purposes for all.
+Special shield laws meant only for journalists are wrong, they should be designed for “acts of journalism” committed by any citizen, or not at all.
+If everyone is to be equal before the law, either everyone has shield laws or no one does, i.e., the laws protect anyone with a journalistic purpose—thereby protecting certain purposes for all.
 Indeed, anyone with an informed and well-thought-through opinion, a smartphone, and a social media account (or a blog) should now, as a default position, be assumed to be at least as good as anyone from a licensed media.
 Probably better, given the low depths to which the journalism profession has sunk, walled in by self-inflicted Overton Windows.

 However, free-willed human beings often enter into contracts willingly.
 They limit themselves by choice, ex ante.
 An academic’s employment contract may restrict her from applauding Israel or denouncing it.
 If an academic is fired for a breach of contract, it has nothing to do with freedom of expression, unless the restrictive policy was hidden, too subtle, or introduced after the academic committed to employment (however, there may have been a contractual forewarning that the university reserves a right to change, well, its Overton Window boundaries on just about anything, in which case, the contractual right of the employer trumps the so-called academic freedom).